-A Gram-negative, rod-shaped bacterium commonly found in the lower intestines of warm-blooded animals.
+Escherichia coli, a gram-negative, rod-shaped bacterium commonly found in the lower intestines of warm-blooded animals.
+Used extensively in laboratory research.

 0